pekwm/pekwm/doc/faq.md

 in the form of one large screen, the Xinerama is divided up into multiple heads.
 To work around this the HonourRandr option has been introduced in the Screen section of the main configuration file.
-Set it to False making pekwm only listen on the Xinerama information.
+Set it to False, making pekwm only listen on the Xinerama information.

 ```
 Screen {